 How do you get started?
 Lifting a power wheels car takes only a few inexpensive parts and a bit of handiwork.
 Let’s get to the method!

 Steps to Lift a Power Wheels Kids Ride Car

 As you do this, note that you’ll be changing how the vehicle operates.
 You and your kid should be aware of how modifying it makes it drive differently.

-We also advise re-reading this list if at any point you’re confused.
-We don’t need to tell you that a mistake is a safety concern.
+I also advise re-reading this list if at any point you’re confused.
+I don’t need to tell you that a mistake is a safety concern.

 Now that’s out of the way, here comes the fun part.

 You’ll need a few important tools to lift Power Wheels.
 But, except for old Power Wheels, you probably have all the tools you need for the lift in a tool kit.
 Some basic tools include a hand saw, drill and wrench.

 - An old Power Wheels of the same model